rsego-hub/ECE_461/README.md

 **Instructions for use:**
 1. Clone the repository locally.
 2. Set environment variables GITHUB_TOKEN, LOG_FILE, and LOG_LEVEL.
 > GITHUB_TOKEN is a Github access token for using the REST and GraphQL APIs.
 MUST be set for the tool to work.
 > LOG_LEVEL indicates verbosity of logs - 2 for debug, 1 for info, 0 for silent.
 If unset, default is 0 for silent.
 > LOG_FILE indicates the absolute filepath for where logs should go.
 If unset, default is logs/default.log.
 3. ./run install
 >Calls scripts/initial_setup.sh to clone nvm for setting up node virtual environment.
 >Sources scripts/setup.sh to set/check for GITHUB_TOKEN environment variable.
 >Installs typescript, node, jest testing framework.
 >Installs all package.json dependencies.
 4. ./run build
 > Builds the project with src/index.ts as the main program.
 Transpiled .js files and all compiled files go to the build/ directory.
 5. ./run sample_url_file.txt
 > the argument of the run executable should be a newline-delimited list of NPM or Github URLs needing evaluation.
 > A sample file is provided named as above.
-> Puts local clones of repositories in directory local_clones/.
+> Puts local clones of repositories in directory local_clones/
 > Puts downloaded files from repositories and REST API calls in directory downloads/
 > Output is NDJSON format.
+The Responsive Maintainer metric is unimplemented and shows a score of -1, and was not used in the net score calculation.
+> The packages are ranked in decreasing order by NET_SCORE.
 Example output for the sample file is below:

 ```
 {"URL":"https://github.com/cloudinary/cloudinary_npm","NET_SCORE":0.31696592664357337,"RAMP_UP_SCORE":0.1,"CORRECTNESS_SCORE":0.8572209375656927,"BUS_FACTOR_SCORE":0.313804347826087,"RESPONSIVE_MAINTAINER_SCORE":-1,"LICENSE_SCORE":1}